rbehrends/vspace/doc/user-manual.md

 The entire library is contained in two files, `vspace.h` and `vspace.cc`.
 It is sufficient to add these to your project as standalone files, though you can also compile `vspace.cc` into a separate library if desired.

-All user level functionality is contained in the namespace `vspace`.
+All public functionality is contained in the namespace `vspace`.
 Non-portable implementation details are contained in the namespace `vspace::internals`.

 The basic skeleton for a program using VSpace looks as follows: